How To Fix 403 Forbidden Errors on Your Website

 Common causes

-There are several different reasons why a web browser may get an access denied message, along with an HTTP 403 forbidden warning.
+There are several different reasons why a web browser may return an HTTP 403 Forbidden error or an Access Denied message.

 .htaccess file errors

-Other 403 errors result from issues with file permissions.
-As clients attempt to access files, folders, or even entire directories, they could be turned away if the server doesn’t recognize the permissions being shown by the client.
-This is a common error in web hosting, as most users will be allowed to access files but not make any changes to them or save them on the server.
+Many 403 errors result from issues with file permissions.
+As users attempt to access files, folders, or even entire directories, they may be blocked if the server doesn’t recognize their permissions.
+This is a common issue in web hosting, where users are often allowed to access files but not make any changes to them or save them on the server.

 WordPress plugin conflicts